huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the Function resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new Function resource.
+Changing this will create a new resource.

 * `name` - (Required, String, ForceNew) Specifies the name of the function.
+  Changing this will create a new resource.

 * `app` - (Required, String) Specifies the group to which the function belongs.